philippaltmann/hyphi-gym/README.md

 ## Random Variations

 All environments comprise further random variations for both the agent's start- and the target-position.
-In line with the maze naming convention, a singular keyword confirms to an initial random position, permanent over environment resets, where a plural keyword causes deterministic positioning on every reset.
+In line with the maze naming convention, a singular keyword confirms to an initial random position, permagent over environment resets, where a plural keyword causes deterministic positioning on every reset.
 Thus, the following variations may be used within the `random` list:

 - ``Agent``: Initial position randomized once upon environment creation